mmiinnggg/PotentLight/readme.md

 # Files
 * ``runexp.py``
   The main file of experiments where the args can be changed.

+ > The **arg '--dataset'** requires special attention, and it should be consistent with the dataset being used.
+For example, config1, config2, and config3 correspond to '--dataset==jinan', while config4 corresponds to '--dataset==hangzhou'.

 * ``agent.py``
   Implement RL agent for proposed method.